beatcracker/PSDockerHub/Readme.md

 Please note, that at the moment I have no plans to introduce  support of authorization and private repositories.

-Suggestions, pull requests, and other contributions would be more than welcome!
+Suggestions, pull requests and other contributions would be more than welcome!

 # Requirements